Aj007dj/SOCIAL-MEDIA-ANALYTICS/README.md

 # SOCIAL-MEDIA-ANALYTICS
-Its is capstone project on MBA SEM 4, based on Social media Tourism
+Its is capstone project of MBA SEM 4, based on Social media Tourism